silkroadnomad/orbitdb-blog/README.md

     - ipfs node connects to some strange nodes e.g. wss://node2.preload.ipfs.io/p2p/QmV7gnbW5VTcJ3oyM2Xk1rdFBJ3kTkvxc87UFGsun29STS where is this coming from?
 - show currently connected peers

-## nice to haves
-- (auto) pin project on ipfs - orbit-pinning service
-    - https://github.com/orbitdb/field-manual/issues/83
-- dns website - fallback html website hinterlegen als default und nur auf anforderung auf pure ipfs umschalten.

 #### ui - todos
+- when deleting a post ask user before action
 - display author (identity) next to post
-- upload photos to post via ipfs
-- add comments (make writeable to everybody)
 - change/edit post date
 - add tags to blog post
-- when deleting a post ask user before action
 - create component which lists posts of a certain tag
+- upload photos to post via ipfs
+- add comments (make writeable to everybody)
 - responsive mobile navigation chakra-ui (e.g. about page displaying a certain post)
 - store profile data in orbit-db (bio, seo, profile pic)

+## nice to haves
+- (auto) pin project on ipfs - orbit-pinning service
+    - https://github.com/orbitdb/field-manual/issues/83
+- dns website - fallback html website hinterlegen als default und nur auf anforderung auf pure ipfs umschalten.

-#### difficulties
+#### difficulties & discoveries
 1. another user reported his Windows defender firewall was blocking the website.
 2. some isp's seem to restrict p2p connections.
+3. running vpn connections seem to disturb connecting via peer2peer

 ## Changes
+- 2022-09-21
+    - hide add post box when no permission to append to log
+- 2022-09-19
+    - run cp in console to create a a new ipfs instance and a new feed with the data of current db but new permissions
 - 2022-09-18
     - added button which opens drawer to display identity, permission and orbitdb related informations.
 - 2022-09-18